 - Plug in the DVR and monitor nearby electric outlets.

 - Use home security lawn signs and window labels.

 Installing Wireless Home Security Systems

 The next type of home burglar alarm you might want to consider to protect your home is a wireless system.
-Wireless systems offer several functions which you can add depending upon your home layout and needs.
+Wireless systems offer several functions which you can add depending on your home layout and needs.
 Many wireless home alarm systems come with window sensors and/or glass break sensors which set off alarms if windows are breached.
 You may also opt to include motion detection as part of your wireless system.
 You can use wireless motion detectors for theft protection, but also to monitor whether kids or pets are entering or leaving a particular room of the house.
 Driveway alarms are also popular if you like to be warned whenever someone is approaching your home or driving up the driveway.
 These are excellent for homes that have a long driveway leading up to the house.
 It’s especially important to be notified of a car entering your driveway if you live in a rural area where it’s not common for people to drive in and out.